thales-markets/thales-improvement-proposals/TIPs/TIP-46.md

 ## Simple Summary

-This TIP proposes to introduce cap per asset into AMM, change the way min_spread variable is applied and revert to 10-90 and 24h rules for AMM trading
+This TIP proposes to introduce cap per asset into AMM, change the way min_spread variable is applied and revert to 10-90 and 24h rules for AMM trading.
+This TIP also proposes to allow whitelisted addresses to configure Implied Volatility of assets to allow for more dynamic reconfiguration of IV as needed.

 ## Motivation